Measuring your Blood Pressure

 When to measure your own blood pressure?

-Before you take your reading
+Before you take a reading using a home BP monitor:

 • Many things can make your blood pressure rise for a short time.
 Make sure you do not need to use the toilet, and that you have not just eaten a big meal.
 Do not measure your blood pressure within 30 minutes of drinking caffeine or smoking, or immediately after exercise or drinking alcohol.